hashintel/labs/apps/sim-core/README.md

 In its present form, the version of hCore published here is for the most part limited to providing a run-only environment for simulations.
 Current recommended use is as follows:

-1) Run hCore (this `apps/sim-core` project) on `localhost` and view it in your browser
+1. Run hCore (this `apps/sim-core` project) on `localhost` and view it in your browser
-2) To open a simulation, use the 'import' functionality and target a `.zip` file containing a previously exported simulation. _This can be downloaded from a project's hIndex listing page._
+1. To open a simulation, use the 'import' functionality and target a `.zip` file containing a previously exported simulation. _This can be downloaded from a project's hIndex listing page._
-3) You can now run and edit this simulation, however file storage is simply maintained within your browser (using `localstorage`), and changes you make will only be preserved within this web browser.
+1. You can now run and edit this simulation, however file storage is simply maintained within your browser (using `localstorage`), and changes you make will only be preserved within this web browser.
-4) You can use the 'recent projects' menu to switch between other projects that you have imported.
+1. You can use the 'recent projects' menu to switch between other projects that you have imported.
-5) To experiment with an example project, import an example project .zip file from the `example_projects` folder.
+1. To experiment with an example project, import an example project .zip file from the `example_projects` folder.

 Please exercise caution if authoring work inside the self-hosted environment because any simulations you author are **not being preserved** outside of the browser environment.
 These limitations will lift as the project status goals above are accomplished.

 ## Using hCore

-You can run hCore in three ways:
+You can either [self-host](#self-hosting) hCore on-prem or in your own cloud, or simply run it [locally](#run-or-develop-locally) on your machine.

-1. **[Self-hosted](#self-hosting)**: host hCore on your own webserver
-1. **[Hosted](#hosted)**: visit our demonstration deployment of hCore
-1. **[Locally](#run-or-develop-locally)**: run hCore on your local machine
+A [hosted preview](#hosted) of hCore also exists for demonstration purposes.

 ## Self-hosting